 Make sure that your software and OS X are up-to-date.
 This is easy to do with software purchased from the Mac App Store.
 The same goes for OS X. Launch the Mac App Store on your Mac, and you’ll see the list of pending updates, including any for the OS X itself.
 For third-party software purchased outside of the App Store, visit the manufacturer’s website.

-Additionally, ensure that your Mac has enough free hard drive space for the OS X, and enough free RAM to do what you want.
+After the reboot, ensure that your Mac has enough free hard drive space for the OS X, and enough free RAM to do what you want.
 CleanMyMac 3 can help you here, too.
 It removes all the useless files that take up space on your hard drive: app leftovers, mail attachments, cache files, and so on.
 That way, you can free up additional disk space for the OS X without deleting any of your own files.
 Plus, CleanMyMac 3 keeps tabs on how much RAM you’re using and lets you free some up with a tap.

-With day-to-day maintenance, your Mac can offer years of reliable work.
+That’s it, we hope this guide has helped you fix a frozen Mac.
+Remember, with day-to-day maintenance, your Mac can offer years of reliable work.
 On the rare occasion of a frozen program or even frozen OS X, these tips will help get you working and productive again.
 And software like CleanMyMac 3 can do some of the monitoring and maintenance for you, so you can focus on what needs to be done.